nodebox/nodebox.github.io/node/documentation/using/math.md

 ![Compare step 1](math-compare-a.png)

 We will use the random numbers as dimensions for a rectangle placed on each point of the grid.
-We will also compare the random numbers with the average number so we can use this information (boolean true-false) to pick a color from a set of colors.
+We will also compare the random numbers with the average number so we can use this information (boolean True-False) to pick a color from a set of colors.

 * Create a rect node.
 Connect grid1 to **Position**, connect random_numbers1 to **Width** and **Height**.
 * Create a colorize node.
 Connect rect1 to **Shape**.
 It will be used later to change the fill color.